shikhabansal25/mulesoft/README.md

         - when you dont have Source but only have process and error handling filters

   <img width="472" height="386" alt="image" src="https://github.com/user-attachments/assets/fb10f986-d43c-4571-bc53-563d771cc2c2" />

+Important Points:
+- The** Mule runtime** is the execution environment for Mule applications, responsible for processing messages, routing, and transforming data.
+  DataWeave is specifically designed to work seamlessly within the Mule runtime.
+It is an integral part of the MuleSoft ecosystem and is used for data transformation tasks within Mule applications.
+DataWeave scripts are executed within the context of the Mule runtime, allowing for efficient and effective data processing.
+-